Tuesday, April 8, 2025

 Central Park West at 79th St; www.amnh.org

-The museum is a treasure trove of discoveries for kids as well as adults.
-While you might know about all the wonderful activities for children, did you know that adults can also do "A Night at the Museum" sleepover, enjoy cocktails and conversation at the after-hours SciCafe evenings, and participate in family-fun cultural events, themed to tie-in with current exhibits?
+The museum is a treasure trove of discoveries.
+In addition to all the interesting exhibits and dioramas, there are wonderful activities for kids and adults: the Astronomy Live series; the annual Margaret Mead Film Festival; cocktails & conversation at the after-hours SciCafe evenings; and family-fun cultural events, themed to tie-in with current exhibits.
 There's a lot more going on here than dinosaur bones!

 BROOKLYN